Frequently Asked Questions (FAQ)

 What is a revised fire?

-A "revised" fire is a modified version of the original geospatial data and mapping products for a mapped MTBS fire.
-If a need for correction to the original dataset is identified through the MTBS quality control process, the geospatial data and mapping products are revised accordingly and republished.
-The original MTBS dataset is removed from the data distribution archive.
+A "revised" fire is a modified version of the originally released geospatial data and mapping products for a mapped MTBS fire.
+Typical reasons for updating a fire may include the availability of higher quality imagery, edits to the burned area boundary or updates to the severity thresholds.
+When a revision of a fire is conducted, the geospatial data and mapping products are recompiled and republished.
+The originally published MTBS dataset is removed from the data distribution archive.

 What do Initial Assessment and Extended Assessment mean?